CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 **Figure** Creating and managing security groups

 The new security group can be added to different virtual machines.
 A virtual machine can have many security groups.
-Different security groups can be added or removed from idfferent VMs.
+Different security groups can be added or removed from the existing VMs.

 ![Attach a security group](/img/attach_security_group_vm.png)